benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LSM4.png)

 - LSM4 appears below a 'split by' below a relationship / path.
 The relationship / path may be wrapped by an 'L'
+- _relprop_ is a property of the relationship
-- LSM4 may appear before a quantifier followed by an R-combiner
+- If not split by _relprop_ : LSM4 may appear before a quantifier followed by an R-combiner
+- {pt}/{at}/{st}/< ett > is defined on top of the aggregator (in a previous filtering step) or on right of the aggregator / R-combiner

 _**Q223:** Any Person, and his horses of the 3 colors with the largest cumulative weight_